surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * New Patches from OSC136 link
   * Add Carlos-Morrison CET Microtunings to the Factory Tuning Library

-* Skin Engine
+* Skin Engine - a substantial upgrade
-  * Colors are types with names used consistently
-   * Begin restoring PNG support
+  * Skin User Features
+  * Skin Developer Features
+    * Internal C++ data model fully represents the skin as objects and is over-ridable by XML
+    * Support for scalable PNG or SVG for any asset
+    * Complete set of tutorials (still under development)
     * Skin Engine can change overall window size
+    * Slightly improve nanoSVG support for Lunacy-exported SVGs
+    * A far more robust Skin Inspector (still under development)

 * UI
+  * A large number of contrast, color, and positioning tweaks
   * Consistently implemented our new logo!
   * Add an "Add Modulation..." menu item for an typein on the active but currently unassigned mod
   * Hover shows which modulation sources are available